-- CECONY's and O&R's allowances for uncollectible customer accounts reserve increased from \$138 million and \$8.7 m December 31, 2020 to \$171 million and \$9.6 million at March 31, 2021, respectively (page 49) - In March 2020, New York State Governor Cuomo declared a State Disaster Emergency for the State of New York due to COVID-19 pandemic and signed the "New York State on PAUSE" executive order that closed all non-essential business statewide.
-In March 2020, the Utilities began suspending service disconnections, certain collection notices, final bill coll agency activity, new late payment charges and certain other fees for all customers.
-The Utilities also began providing payments agency activity, new late payment charges and certain other fees for all customers.
-The Utilities also began providing payments agency activity, new late payment charges and certain other fees for all customers.
-The Utilities also began providing payments agency activity, new late payment charges and certain other fees for all customers.
-The Utilities also began providing payments agency activity, new late payment charges and certain other fees for all customers.
-The Utilities also began providing payments also began providing payments.
-In Jutilities also began providing payments also began providing payments also began providing payments also began providing payments.
-In Jutilities also began providing payments also began providing payments also began providing payments also began providing payments.
-The Utilities also began providing payments also began providing payments.
-The Utilities also began providing payments also began providing payments also began providing payments also began providing payments.
-The Utilities also began providing payments also began providing payments also began providing payments.
-The Utilities also began providing payments als - In April 2021, CECONY filed a petition with the NYSPSC to timely establish a surcharge recovery mechanism for \$52 m late payment charges and fees, offset for related savings, for the year ended December 31, 2020 to begin in Septembe and end in December 2022.
-The petition also requests a surcharge recovery or surcredit mechanism for any fee deferra 2021 and 2022 starting in January of the subsequent year over a twelve-month period, respectively. (page 22) - Administrative law judges have been appointed and hearings have been scheduled for CECONY and O&R to commend September 2021 regarding the show cause orders for Tropical Storm Isaias.
-The Utilities have not accrued a liability reliability reliability reliability and are unable to determine the outcome of this proceeding at this time. (page 25) - In April 2021, New York State passed a law that increases the corporate franchise tax rate on business income from 6.£ 7.25%, retroactive to January 1, 2021, for taxpayers with taxable income greater than \$5 million.
-The law also reinstate business capital tax at 0.1875%, not to exceed a maximum tax liability of \$5 million per taxpayer.
+- CECONY's and O&R's allowances for uncollectible customer accounts reserve increased from \$138 million and \$8.7 million at December 31, 2020 to \$171 million and \$9.6 million at March 31, 2021, respectively (page 49) - In March 2020, New York State Governor Cuomo declared a State Disaster Emergency for the State of New York due to the COVID-19 pandemic and signed the "New York State on PAUSE" executive order that closed all non-essential businesses statewide.
+In March 2020, the Utilities began suspending service disconnections, certain collection notices, final bill collection agency activity, new late payment charges and certain other fees for all customers.
+The Utilities also began providing payment extensions for all customers that were scheduled to be disconnected prior to the start of the COVID-19 pandemic.
+In June 2020, the state of New York enacted a law prohibiting New York utilities, including CECONY and O&R, from disconnecting residential customers during the COVID-19 state of emergency.
+In addition, such prohibition will apply for an additional 180 days after the state of emergency ends for residential customers who have experienced a change in financial circumstances due to the COVID-19 pandemic.
+The law expires on March 31, 2021, although legislation has been introduced to extend the expiration date until December 31, 2021 or later.
+For the three months ended March 31, 2021, the estimated fees that were not billed by the Utilities were approximately \$17 million for CECONY and \$1 million for O&R. These unbilled amounts have reduced and may continue to reduce liquidity at the Utilities. (page 50) - In April 2021, CECONY filed a petition with the NYSPSC to timely establish a surcharge recovery mechanism for \$52 million of late payment charges and fees, offset for related savings, for the year ended December 31, 2020 to begin in September 2021 and end in December 2022.
+The petition also requests a surcharge recovery or surcredit mechanism for any fee deferrals for 2021 and 2022 starting in January of the subsequent year over a twelve-month period, respectively. (page 22) - Administrative law judges have been appointed and hearings have been scheduled for CECONY and O&R to commence in September 2021 regarding the show cause orders for Tropical Storm Isaias.
+The Utilities have not accrued a liability related to this matter and are unable to determine the outcome of this proceeding at this time. (page 25) - In April 2021, New York State passed a law that increases the corporate franchise tax rate on business income from 6.5% to 7.25%, retroactive to January 1, 2021, for taxpayers with taxable income greater than \$5 million.
+The law also reinstated the business capital tax at 0.1875%, not to exceed a maximum tax liability of \$5 million per taxpayer.
 The provisions are not expected to have a material impact on the Companies' financial position, results of operations or liquidity. (page 35) - a.
 Page references to 1Q 2021 Form 10-Q.

-1Q 2021 Developments (cont'd)(a)
+1Q 2021 Developments (cont'd)^(a)